Abod1960/Paper-Chrome/README.md

 ![](https://i.imgur.com/Y8jaRNr.jpeg)

-This ia a theme for Google Chrome.
+This is a theme for Google Chrome.

 Based on [Paper theme by niivu](https://www.deviantart.com/niivu/art/Paper-for-Windows-10-881587608) color palette...